 DK wishes to thank Prof. V.B.Koval, Prof. E.V.
 Sobotovich, Prof. V.V.Tokarevsky; Dr. M.S.Khodorivsky and Dr. V.A.Sinitsyn for the administrative help and support during his terms in Kyiv institutions (SSE Technocentre, Institute of Environmental Geochemistry).
 He thanks many colleagues and students for discussions and criticism related to earlier versions of GEM-Selektor codes.

-(Institute for Baltic Sea Research, Warnemuende, Germany) for
+Further, DK thanks Prof. Jan Harff (Institute for Baltic Sea Research,

-while hosting DK and VS during their NAS/NRC OCEE
+support while hosting DK and VS during their NAS/NRC OCEE exchange visits

-productive collaboration since 1997 on many SSAS modeling topics,
+collaboration since 1997 on many SSAS modeling topics, promotion of GEMS

-promotion of GEMS development, and purchase of the first Qt
+development, and purchase of the first Qt professional license.

 DK and SD also acknowledge the friendly and constructive help from Drs.
 U.Berner, E.Curti, W.Hummel, T.Thoenen, and other people at LES PSI during research visits in Spring 1999, resulted in the development of PM2SEL utility program, and their continuous support of GEMS development since June 2000.
 Finally, we are grateful to Dr. V.A.Pokrovskii for sending us the SUPCRT92 program and to Prof. D.A.Sverjensky (Johns Hopkins University, Baltimor, USA) for providing the PRONSPREP97 code.